Own a Mac, PC or smartphone? A major security flaw means you need to do this now

-SAN FRANCISCO — Apple says all of its Macs, iPhones and iPads contain a security flaw that requires an update.
+Apple says all of its Macs, iPhones and iPads contain a security flaw that requires an update.
 It's not alone.
-Any owner of a PC, tablet or smart phone should make sure that automatic software updates for their operating systems are enabled after security researchers this week revealed a broad flaw in Intel and other chips that could allow hackers to access data previously thought to be secure.
+Any owner of a PC, tablet or smartphone should make sure that automatic software updates for their operating systems are enabled after security researchers this week revealed a broad flaw in Intel and other chips that could allow hackers to access data previously thought to be secure.

 What you should do about it?